Concrete: Classical era

-The Romans used concrete extensively from 300 BC to 476 AD.
+The Romans used concrete extensively from 300 BC to AD 476.
 During the Roman Empire, Roman concrete (or opus caementicium) was made from quicklime, pozzolana and an aggregate of pumice.
 Its widespread use in many Roman structures, a key event in the history of architecture termed the Roman architectural revolution, freed Roman construction from the restrictions of stone and brick materials.
 It enabled revolutionary new designs in terms of both structural complexity and dimension.
 The Colosseum in Rome was built largely of concrete, and the Pantheon has the world's largest unreinforced concrete dome.

 Concrete, as the Romans knew it, was a new and revolutionary material.
 Laid in the shape of arches, vaults and domes, it quickly hardened into a rigid mass, free from many of the internal thrusts and strains that troubled the builders of similar structures in stone or brick.